Sanders’ 2016 movement now has political machine to push it

 “They are the hardest constituency to get out to vote,” Shakir said.
 “They’ve got other things on their mind.”

 The results so far have been mixed.
 Sanders vowed to spark unprecedented Iowa caucus turnout and failed.
-Eight days later he won a New Hampshire primary that featured a record of nearly 300,000 Democratic ballots cast — but that total was inflated by the state’s voting-age population that’s increasingly rapidly.
+Eight days later he won a New Hampshire primary that featured a record of nearly 300,000 Democratic ballots cast — but that total was inflated by the state’s voting-age population that’s increasing rapidly.

 Early in the campaign it seemed that Massachusetts Sen. Elizabeth Warren was ascendant, and Sanders adjusted.
 He replaced his state director in New Hampshire and in South Carolina, home to the South’s first primary.